peterwalkley/vue-todo/README.md

 and enhanced the todo to use that instead of all the event emit and passing task data stuff around.

+then migrated to vite using helpful video from: https://www.youtube.com/watch?v=O8epzPrsADI

 ## Project setup
 ```
 npm install